HasanMusaraf/Buykart/README.md

 #### For Admin :

-      * Admin can add and delete the products from the website.
+      * Admin can add and delete the products also admin can check users order from the website.